LuxDevHQ/Python-Writing-Clean-Code/README.md

 ```python
 students = {'kasozi', 'vincent', 'bob'}
 ```
-> @icon-info-circle You can not achieve good naming with a bad design.
+> You can not achieve good naming with a bad design.
 You can see that mapping domain entities into our code has made our codebase use natural names.

 ### Meaningful-Distinctions